top of page

 About

-I am broadly interested in how humans visually perceive objects in their environment.
-My research aims to understand how visual cortex allows us to distinguish and recognize objects, scenes and people from the raw patterns of color and shade that land on the retinae.
+I am broadly interested in how humans and computer vision models understand what they see.
+My research focuses on how visual cortex allows us to distinguish and recognize objects, scenes and people from the raw patterns of color and shade that enter our eyes.
 I am using a range of empirical techniques to investigate this topic, including functional magnetic resonance imaging (fMRI), electroencephalography (EEG), psychophysics and computational modeling.
-In particular, I have been exploring artificial neural networks as image-computable models of the human visual system, and how current models might be augmented to better capture human visual behaviour and neural processes.
+More recently, I have been exploring artificial deep neural networks as image-computable models of the human visual system, and how to develop more human-aligned models through new architectures, training datasets, and visual tasks.

 Originally from Bournemouth, England, I completed my Bachelors in Psychology at the University of the West of England in 2013 and a Masters in Cognitive Neuroscience at the University of York in 2014.
 I then stayed at York to do a PhD in Cognitive Neuroscience and Neuroimaging under Prof. Tim Andrews and Dr. Daniel Baker, which I attained in 2019.
 Since then, I have been working as a post-doctoral researcher under Prof. Frank Tong at Vanderbilt University, Nashville, USA.

-I live in rural Tennessee with my wife Cansu, two Great Pyrenees, two cats, and a fluctuating number of chickens.
+I live in rural Tennessee with my wife Cansu, two Great Pyrenees mountain dogs, two cats, and a fluctuating number of chickens.